bparanj/crystal/programming/iac/docs/basics/ansible-lambda.md

 Make sure to adjust the paths and names according to your specific folder structure and playbook file names.

-By including the Ansible playbooks in the Lambda function deployment package using `add_to_asset_hash`, you ensure that the playbooks are available to the Lambda function at runtime, allowing you to execute them as needed.
+By  the Ansible playbooks in the Lambda function deployment package using `add_to_asset_hash`, you ensure that the playbooks are available to the Lambda function at runtime, allowing you to execute them as needed.